-Alka-Seltzer tablets contain citric acid and sodium bicarbonate – a base.
+Alka-Seltzer tablets contain citric acid – an acid – and sodium bicarbonate – a base.
 (And aspirin.)
-When you drop the tablet in water, the acid and base mix and react, forming carbon dioxide gas which bubbles up to the surface of the water.
+When you drop the tablet in water, the acid and base will mix and react, forming carbon dioxide gas which bubbles up to the surface of the water.
 If the water and alka-seltzer are in a tightly sealed container, the gas will expand rapidly, filling the container, which can lead to some fun experiments.

 Fun with Bubbles

 These reactions look like retro “lava lamps.”
 Pour oil and water into a jar or water bottle.
-The colored water will sink, the oil will float.
+The water will sink, the oil will float.
 Then drip in some food coloring – it will form a bubble that sinks through the oil, then disperse in the water, coloring the water.
-Then add an alka seltzer tablet, which sinks to the bottom, then starts releasing bubbles.
-The bubbles carry water up with them, then when the bubble pops, the colored water sinks back to the bottom of the bottle.
+Then add an alka seltzer tablet, which sinks to the bottom, then starts reacting with the water, releasing bubbles.
+The bubbles carry colored water with them up through the oil, then when the bubble pops, the colored water sinks back to the bottom of the bottle.
 This experiment is infinitely re-useable.
 Any time you want more bubbles, just add another Alka-Seltzer.
-If you don’t have Alka-Seltzer, several blogs, including Hands On As We Grow says salt works too, but we haven’t had good luck with it
+If you don’t have Alka-Seltzer, several blogs, including Hands On As We Grow says salt works too, but we haven’t had good luck with that.

 In my Chemical Reactions post, I illustrate how to mix vinegar and baking soda in a bottle, then put a balloon over the top of the bottle – the gas from the chemical reaction inflates the balloon.
 You could do this with water and an Alka-seltzer tablet in the bottle.

 Demo of Signs of a Chemical Reaction: Put 2 – 3 tablespoons of water and a tablet of alka-seltzer in a zip-lock baggie.
 Seal it – ask kids what they see – bubbles.
 Hold it up to kid’s ears – what do they hear?
 Fizz.
 Ask them to notice what’s happening to the baggie – it swells.
 Feel the bag – it’s cold.
 Endothermic reaction.